DL 312

 - Twitter thinks algorithms can be saved.

-Disney’s text-to-speech TikTok voices censored words like “gay” and “lesbian”
+Disney's TikTok feature censored words like "gay" and "lesbian," raising ethical questions about technology's role in inclusion.

 More Software Isn't Better Software